dblalock/bolt/README.md

 ## How does it work?

 Bolt is based on [vector quantization](https://en.wikipedia.org/wiki/Vector_quantization).
-For details, see the Bolt paper (to be uploaded soon...).
+For details, see the [Bolt paper](https://github.com/dblalock/bolt/blob/master/assets/bolt.pdf?raw=true).

 ## Benchmarks